All Episodes

 The New York Post yesterday had a big story.

-Campaign manager, Hillary campaign manager Robbie Mook has written a panicky email to Hillary Clinton supporters warning that fundraising numbers are dipping.
+Campaign manager, Hillary campaign manager Robbie Mook has written a panicky email to Hillary Clinton supporters warning that fundraising numbers are dipping, adding, this is how elections are lost.

-He says our poll numbers are holding steady, which is good.
+He says, our poll numbers are holding steady, which is good.

 We are growing our field organization.